witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

         $ cd ~/Downloads
         $ sudo dpkg --install atom-amd64.deb

-Now that you should have Atom, let's open a new file with it.
-We will use this file at the end of next step.
+Now that Atom is installed, open a new file with it.
+This file will be used for the next step.

     $ cd ~
     $ atom newfile